 How can I monitor the humidity levels in my home?

-To monitor the humidity levels in your home, use a hygrometer to adjust your humidifier and air conditioner settings accordingly for the ideal humidity level.
+To monitor the humidity levels in your home, use a hygrometer to determine how much humidity is present.
+This will help you adjust your humidifier and air conditioner settings accordingly for the ideal humidity level.

 Why should I choose Smartway Air Conditioning for my HVAC needs?